newatoms/guides/define-done/readme.md

 **Do**: No one should be hungry after lunch.

 **Don't**: The chair should be sturdy.
-**Do**: The chair should collapse when it has a hundred kilograms set upon it.
+**Do**: The chair shouldn't collapse when it has a hundred kilograms set upon it.

 **Don't**: Everyone needs to be healthy.
 **Do**: Everyone need to have a BMI within 25% difference of the average.